Behaviour

 • The child may plead, cry, rage, go silent, or physically resist leaving the house

-This is not a power struggle you can win through firmness.
 Pressure on an activated threat response increases distress rather than producing compliance.
-What the morning battle is telling you is that the cumulative load of school is exceeding your child's capacity, and something in the equation needs to change.
+The morning battle tells you the cumulative load of school is exceeding your child's capacity, and something in the equation needs to change.

 Sensory overload in school